 Some owners may wish to transfer their interests into an entity such as an LLC (Limited Liability Company) or Trust.
 Entities can simplify management of the oil and gas interests while avoiding fractionalization of the interests as more family members receive interests.
 The owners' powers to negotiate leases and audit lease compliance are also increased when the interests are consolidated.
 Finally, an entity could protect a surface owner’s other assets from claims arising from operations under the lease.

 Deeds and conveyances of land, minerals, and royalties

 Surface Accommodation Agreements

 Patrick values his relationships with his clients and takes a multidisciplinary approach toward advancing their best interests through a variety of other services offered in conjunction with oil & gas matters.
-In particular, Patrick can coordinate with other professionals such as CPAs to ensure that the unique nature of oil, gas and mineral assets are properly considered.
+In particular, Patrick can coordinate with other professionals such as CPAs and fiduciaries to ensure that the unique nature of oil, gas and mineral assets are properly considered.